gammaswap/v2-exchange-sdk/README.md

   uses it when a socket is already considered unhealthy; otherwise it falls back to `close()`.
 Events from abandoned sockets are ignored so stale close/error events cannot affect a newer connection.
+- If an abandoned socket is still connected but reached its state after calling `close()` then the socket will not respond to pings from the server and therefore will count on the server terminating the connection.

 ## Sample Scripts